Ho-oh Best Moveset

 Regenerator is what you want on Ho-oh.
 Every competitive set worth running is built with that ability in mind.
 The alternatives (Pressure) work on paper but Regenerator is what makes Ho-oh worth using.
 Regenerator synergizes with Ho-oh's base 154 Sp.Def, letting it soak special attacks as a pivot.

 Base 90 Speed is workable.
 Faster than some, slower than many.
-On offense, Ho-oh is leaning toward the physical side (base 130 Attack).
+On offense, Ho-oh is a physical attacker with base 130 Attack.
 Defensively?
 Tanky enough to absorb a few hits.
-Best used as a wallbreaker.
+Best used as a wall.

 Regenerator is the hidden ability.
 It heals for 1/3 max HP upon switching out.
 Worth hunting for if you want Ho-oh to compete at a higher level.